MeridianGH/suitbot/README.md

 Rename `config_example.json` to `config.json` and replace the placeholders inside with your info:
 - A Discord Bot Token (**[Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)**)
 - Your Application ID which you can find the the `General Information` tab in your Discord application.
+- Your Client Secret which is under `OAuth2` in your Discord application.
+  - While you're here, add `http://localhost/callback` to the `Redirects`.
 - The Guild ID of the server in which you want to test the bot.
 To get this ID, activate `Developer Mode` in Discord's options and right-click your server.
+- Your User ID of your Discord account which will be your Admin-Account for the bot.
+Right-click yourself with `Developer Mode` activated.

 Use `node deploy-commands.js` to update and add commands in the guild you specified and `node deploy-commands-global.js` to update the commands in every guild the bot is in.\
 Guild commands are refreshed instantly while global commands can take up to an hour.